 Lithuania is an ex-soviet country which is full of nature and booming nightlife.

 Stay at the capital of Lithuania, Vilnius.
-Vilnius has vibrant nightlife.
-Alcohol and beer snacks are the bombs and the best part is they come cheap.
+Vilnius has a vibrant nightlife.
+Alcohol and beer snacks are the bombs, and the best part is they come cheap.
 I mean, if that is not a win-win situation, then I don’t know what is.

 For a more natural experience, visit the Curonian Spit.
 The best way to enjoy your time here is by going on bike rides, hiking in the dense forest, and relaxing in the beach forest.
 You can also rent a campsite for cheap here.